perladvent/perldotcom/content/article/_pub_2005_03_03_pugs_interview.md

       "perl-6",
       "pugs"
    ],
-   "slug" : "/pub/2005/03/03/pugs_interview",
    "title" : "A Plan for Pugs",
+   "draft" : null,
    "thumbnail" : "/images/_pub_2005_03_03_pugs_interview/111-pugs.gif",
-   "categories" : "Perl-6",
+   "authors" : [
-   "description" : "Autrijus Tang, creator of the Pugs Perl 6 implementation, explains how this project may bring Perl 6 to fruition.", "authors" : [
       "chromatic"
    ],
-   "image" : null
+   "image" : null,
+   "description" : "Autrijus Tang, creator of the Pugs Perl 6 implementation, explains how this project may bring Perl 6 to fruition."
 }